Our Faculty and Staff

 Dr. Jeff Beeson serves as The University of North Texas Health Science Center at Fort Worth’s medical director for the PA Program.
 He is also interim executive vice president for health systems and sits on the president’s cabinet.
 Additionally, he is the university’s vice president of clinical partnerships.

 Beeson has spent more than 30 years working in public safety and population health.
 He started his career as an emergency medical technician working in rural Texas.
 After earning a degree in nursing, he became a paramedic and registered nurse working in emergency departments and with air medical flight programs.
-He later attended medical school at HSC’s Texas College of Osteopathic Medicine.
+He later attended medical school at UNT Health’s Texas College of Osteopathic Medicine.
 In addition to his duties on campus, he also manages the medical team for the state’s urban search and rescue department.

 Jennifer Crumm, MSM, PA-C, RD

-Associate Program Director | Assistant Professor
+Associate Program Director | Associate Professor

 Julia O. Reynolds, MPAS, PA-C